AdamKyle/flare/resources/info/crafting/section-1.md

 > ### ATTN!
 >
 >  Low level crafting is RNG based.
 There will be times you fail more than succeed.
 This is because, each crafting skill
 > has a crafting bonus that starts at 0%.
 Additional levels increase this by .25%.
-There is equipment in game that you can buy from the
+There is equipment in-game that you can buy from the
 > shop and affixes you can enchant onto items to increase this bonus at lower levels to give you more of a shot at crafting the item.

 Failing to craft the item will cost you the gold you need to craft the item, and you'll get no experience points.